impresspages-plugins/SitemapXml/README.md

 ## Usage

-1. Point your web browser to http://www.example.com/sitemap to check your sitemap.
+Point your web browser to http://www.example.com/sitemap to check your sitemap.
-2. A plugin generates XML sitemap.